 You can actually make surprisingly big leaps in your Korean skills simply by reading a book.
 Yes, even if it’s a very simple picture book.
 Not just in learning vocabulary and grammar structure, but in increased motivation to keep studying.
 So why not start reading simple Korean books for children right away while you’re learning Korean!

 Which book do you think you’ll read first?
-What was the last book you’ve read?
+What was the last book that you read?
 Do you have your list of favorite books too?
 Let us know in the comments!
 These are some topics you can talk to your Korean friends about, too!
 If you want to support your Korean language studies with some textbooks specifically for learning Korean, here’s a great list!